devshawn/lab3-setup/README.md

 ![image](https://user-images.githubusercontent.com/1300395/107994642-acd5a600-6fa2-11eb-8b88-1f2879e82848.png)

 There are a lot of neat things you can do here like inspect each test and find which selectors to use in the tests you are writing.
-We encourage you to look through some of the Cypress documentation below.
+We encourage you to look through some of the Cypress documentation linked in the "Resources" section below.

 ### GitHub Actions